Spectrum (Westlife album): Music, writing and recording

-Band member Kian Egan said the album is already "done" and "in the bag" on 24 September 2019.
-They added in an exclusive interview by Smooth Radio on 10 October 2019: "We spent 14 months making this album, which is the longest we've ever spent making an album", and said that the band plans "to release more singles, obviously, off this album, even after Christmas next year, running up into Wembley Stadium.
-So there's probably going to be more singles released off this album than we've ever released off an album, hence the quality that we feel is the strongest".
-When Byrne was asked in another interview by HMV if they recorded many songs for the album, he answered: “Not really, no. We worked on the album a lot and over a long time and we were still working on it up until about two months ago.
+In an interview by Smooth Radio on 10 October 2019, the group said: "We spent 14 months making this album, which is the longest we've ever spent making an album", and "there's probably going to be more singles released off this album than we've ever released off an album, hence the quality that we feel is the strongest".
+Im another interview by HMV Byrne said: "We worked on the album a lot and over a long time and we were still working on it up until about two months ago.
 We ended up recording 13 or 14.
 We thought we might record 30 or 40 and then work it down, but we were so confident about the songs we didn’t need to."
 On 12 November 2019, they confirmed in a Facebook live video that the album contains three ballads and the song "Take Me There" is uptempo.
 Their first recorded song for the album was "Better Man" and the last one was recorded just a week in Dublin before the video interview was done.

-The said collaborations above did not made the cut in the album tracklist except for Bay ("Repair", "Without You"), Mac ("Better Man", "Dynamite", "Hello My Love", "L.O.V.E.", "My Blood", "One Last Time", "Repair", "Take Me There", "Without You"), and Sheeran ("Better Man", "Dynamite", "Hello My Love", "My Blood", "One Last Time").
-There are songwriting appearances from Alex Charles ("Another Life"), Luka Kloser ("Dance"), Camille Purcell ("L.O.V.E.", "Take Me There"), Zach Skelton, Casey Smith, Ryan Tedder ("Dance"), and Tom Williams ("Another Life").
+The title, Spectrum, was chosen because the band said that it is a metaphor for "the various shades and colours of our personalities, vocals and general perspectives" that they feel "somehow join to work perfectly", "it came from us talking about how we feel younger, happier and more energetic than we ever have in our career."
+The band described the album as "a mix of old and new sound".